 Although the chronicles mention hot springs here already in 1294, the placename Geysir first appears in written sources in the 18th century.
 This name comes from Old Norse "geysa" – to gush, to rush forth.
 This periodically erupting spring was such an unusual phenomenon for surprised Europeans that many did not believe that something like this can exist.

-This landmark caused a flow of tourists to the remote Iceland.
-People of the Age of Enlightenment were searching for the explanation of the nature of geyser.
-George Mackenzie considered that geyser is powered by a steam, which is accumulated in some underground voids.
+This landmark caused a flow of tourists to remote Iceland.
+People of the Age of Enlightenment were searching for an explanation of the nature of geysers.
+George Mackenzie considered that geyser is powered by steam, which is accumulated in some underground voids.
 The mechanism of geyser activity was discovered by the great German scientist Robert Bunsen in 1846 after he researched Geysir for 11 days.

 History of activity

-Analysis of sinter sediments around Geysir shows that this geyser is active approximately 10,000 years.
+Analysis of sinter sediments shows that this geyser is active for approximately 10,000 years.

 The geyser activity after these events is changing.
-Geysir is a graphic example to this.
+Geysir is a graphic example of this.

-In 1630 after such earthquake Geysir started very powerful eruptions – whole area trembled during these eruptions.
+In 1630 after such an earthquake it started very powerful eruptions – the whole area trembled during these eruptions.

-In the first half of the 19th century Geysir was renowned tourist attraction and it was erupting some 70 m high.
+In the first half of the 19th century Geysir was a renowned tourist attraction and it was erupting some 70 m high.
 Professor Bunsen estimated that in 1846 it was 43 – 54 m tall.
-Geysir was powerful also in the middle of the 19th century.
+This geyser was powerful also in the middle of the 19th century.

 Before 1896 Geysir declined in activity and months could pass between eruptions.
 The neighboring Strokkur in meanwhile increased in activity.

-Earthquakes at the turn of the 20th century revived Geysir – it erupted up to 60 m high, even once per hour.
+Earthquakes at the turn of the 20th century revived the geyser – it erupted up to 60 m high, even once per hour.

 In coming years the activity slowly decreased.
 Tourists wanted to see the spectacle and threw in the geyser stones and other objects.
-Initially it helped but finally Geyser got blocked.
+Initially it helped but finally the spring got blocked.

 In 1915 Geysir was dormant.
-In 1935 Geysir was reactivated when water level in its bowl was decreased by a ditch in the sinter rim.
+In 1935 it was reactivated when water level in the bowl was decreased by a ditch in the sinter rim.
 This was done by professor Trausti Einarsson and farmer Jón from Laug.

 The measured height of Geysir eruptions in 1937 were up to 60 m.